Frequently Asked Questions

 Q: I am not a recent law school graduate, but I am interested in your fellowship program.
 Is it too late for me to apply?

-A: Equal Justice Works strongly encourages applications from candidates reflecting diverse cultural and experiential backgrounds; people with disabilities; people of diverse ethnic, racial, religious and socioeconomic backgrounds; work experiences; national origins; sexual orientations; and ages.
+A: Equal Justice Works strongly encourages applications from candidates reflecting diverse cultural and experiential backgrounds; people with disabilities; people of diverse ethnic, racial, religious and socioeconomic background; work experience; national origin; sexual orientation; gender identity and expression; and age.
 There is no limit on the number of years out of law school, although Equal Justice Works strives to launch new public interest careers.
 Note, however, that there is a restriction on full-time permanent employees of the prospective host organization and those who have previously participated in another major fellowship program.

 Q: When can I view the 2016 Equal Justice Works Fellowships application, and when do I have to submit it?